-An abscess is a very common problem in horses.
-It can cause severe lameness without any warning.
-Luckily, causes of abscesses are fairly straightforward and should not require expensive imaging to diagnosis or treat the abscess, however some exceptions do exist.
+Fortunately, causes of abscesses are fairly straightforward and should not require expensive imaging for diagnosis or treatment of the abscess, however some exceptions do exist.

 Abscesses are often compared to as whitehead pimples.
 A pimple has a little bubble of pus under the skin and can be painful.
 It might be sore even before it is visible.
-The fastest way to get rid of this is to pop the pimple and let it drain.
+The fastest way to get rid of this infection, is to 'pop' the pimple and let the pus drain.
 The pressure is relieved which leads to pain relief.

 Most abscesses begin with bacteria entering the sole-wall junction.
-When the hoof wall/sole is weakened, it makes it easier for bacteria to enter and cause internal hoof injuries, such as bruising.
-This will result in an abscess.
+When the hoof wall/sole is weakened, it makes it easier for bacteria to enter and cause internal hoof injuries, such as bruising, resulting in an abscess.

 Listed below are 6 common causes of a hoof abscess: